 - Subtle: Tasteful tea lights add to the cozy ambiance on a coffee table or mantle.

 - All-Out: Bring out your most ornate, festive candles in scents like cinnamon, gingerbread, berry or evergreen.
-Make a statement with one-of-a-kind candles featuring personalized designs and family photos.
+Make a statement with one-of-a-kind candles featuring personalized designs and gingerbread houses.

 - Subtle: A fresh wreath is great for welcoming guests at the front door.
 Keep it simple by decorating your wreath with a red ribbon bow.